KevinDGnanih/kg-portfolio/README.md

-# Starry Sky Project
+# My Portfolio project

-This project is a beautiful, interactive 3D visualization of a starry sky.
+This project is a beautiful, interactive 3D visualization for my portfolio.
 It's built using React and Three.js.

 ## Components